DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

 [![KickStarter](https://github.com/DitroniX/DitroniX/blob/main/Files/KickStarter-SupportUs.png 'KickStarter')](https://www.kickstarter.com/projects/ditronix/ipem-raspberry-pihat-iot-atm90-mains-power-energy-monitor?ref=3vw3ge)

-**These pages are in the process of being updated to include details of the production version of IPEM PiHat and PiHat Lite.**
+**These main pages and accompanying [Wiki](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/wiki) pages are in the process of being updated to include details of the production version of IPEM PiHat and PiHat Lite.**

 As we steam ahead to production, just wanted to quickly share some 3D renders of the final pre-production version of the two great looking boards.